 Specific accomplishments include:

-- Laying the foundation for robust Environmental Impact Reporting in Agriculture with Clarmondial AG and Wageningen University.
+Laying the foundation for robust Environmental Impact Reporting for Agriculture with Clarmondial AG and Wageningen University.